httpwg/http-extensions/draft-ietf-httpbis-priority.md

 treated as a connection error of type PROTOCOL_ERROR.

-Until the client receives the SETTINGS frame from the server, the client SHOULD send both the HTTP/2 priority signals (see {{motivation}}) and the signals of this prioritization scheme (see {{header-field}} and
+Until the client receives the SETTINGS frame from the server, the client SHOULD send both the HTTP/2 priority signals and the signals of this prioritization scheme (see {{header-field}} and {{h2-update-frame}}).
-{{h2-update-frame}}).
 When the client receives the first SETTINGS frame that contains the SETTINGS_DEPRECATE_RFC7540_PRIORITIES parameter with value of 1, it SHOULD stop sending the HTTP/2 priority signals.
 If the value was 0 or if the settings parameter was absent, it SHOULD stop sending PRIORITY_UPDATE frames ({{h2-update-frame}}), but MAY continue sending the Priority header field ({{header-field}}), as it is an end-to-end signal that might be useful to nodes behind the server that the client is directly connected to.

-The SETTINGS frame precedes any HTTP/2 priority signal sent from a client, so a server can determine if it should respect the RFC 7540 scheme before building state.
+The SETTINGS frame precedes any HTTP/2 priority signal sent from a client, so a server can determine if it needs to allocate any resource to signal handling before they arrive.
 A server that receives SETTINGS_DEPRECATE_RFC7540_PRIORITIES with value of 1 MUST ignore HTTP/2 priority signals.

-Where both endpoints disable RFC 7540 priorities, the client is expected to send this scheme's priority signal.
+Where both endpoints disable RFC 7540 stream priority, the client is expected to send this scheme's priority signal.
 Handling of omitted signals is described in
 {{parameters}}.

 # Applicability of the Extensible Priority Scheme